-Because high-density pallet flow (also called “gravity flow”) rack is engineered to hold multiple pallet loads in a lane with a downward pitch, they are increasingly popular for use in case-picking operations.
-Full pallets are loaded from the back, or charging, end atop a series of rollers or skate wheels; the forces of gravity draw the pallets forward to the pick-face, or discharging, end.
+In pallet flow rack, a forklift loads full pallets from the back, or charging, end.
+The pallet rests atop a series of rollers or skate wheels in a lane.
+Gravity draws the pallets forward to the pick-face, or discharging, end.
 This allows pickers to split case pick from full pallets.

 3-deep system, 2,500 lb. load.
 Back pressure = .06 x 2,500 lbs. x 2 pallets = 300 lbs.

 That increased force can make it extremely difficult for a picker to lift and remove the front pallet when empty.
-Attempting to do so has the potential for ergonomic injuries due to repetitive bending, stretching and straining.
+Attempting to do so has the potential for ergonomic injuries due to repetitive bending, stretching, and straining.

 When used in deep-lane flow, the device relieves the pressure otherwise experienced by the lift truck.
 That increases forklift driver productivity while preventing product damage as it eliminates the forces that prevent easy removal of the empty pallet.